iantalabs/myXYZAI/content/labs/lab1/exp1/tab1/_index.md

 ## Tab 1 Name from a spreadsheet (GSheet)

-- ToDo: Here it would be great to include a spreadsheet rendering of the tab rows and cells.
+- ToDo: To include a spreadsheet rendering of the tab's rows and cells.